From Entropy to Epiplexity: Rethinking Information for Computationally Bounded Intelligence: Epiplexity: Structural Information Extractable by a Computationally Bounded Observer

 \\ Proof: see Appendix~\ref{app:csprng}. \end{theorem} In contrast, the Shannon entropy is $\rH(G(U_k))=k$, polynomial time bounded Kolmogorov complexity will be at most $k+c$ (assuming $n$ is fixed or specified ahead of time) as there is a short and efficiently runnable program $G$ which produces the output, and similarly with other notions such as Levin complexity~\citep{LiVitanyi2008} or time bounded Kolmogorov complexity~\citep{allender2011pervasive}.
 Taken together, these results show that epiplexity appropriately characterizes pseudorandom numbers as carrying a large amount of time-bounded randomness but essentially no learnable structure, exactly as intuition suggests.

-\paragraph{Existence of Random Variables with High Epiplexity.} One may wonder whether any high epiplexity random variables exist at all, and indeed under the existence of one way functions we can show via a counting argument that there exists a sequence of random variables whose epiplexity grows at least logarithmically with the dimension. \begin{theorem} Assuming the existence of one-way functions secure against non-uniform probabilistic polynomial time adversaries, there exists a sequence of random variables $\{X_n\}_{n=1}^\infty$ over $\{0,1\}^n$ such that Proof: see Appendix~\ref{app:high-ep}. \end{theorem} From this result we know at least that random variables with arbitrarily large epiplexities indeed exist; however, logarithmically growing information content only admits a very modest amount of information, still far from the power law scaling we see with some natural data. \textbf{Conditional Entropy and Epiplexity.} To describe situations like image classification, where we are only interested in a function which predicts the label from the image, and not the information in generating the images, we define \emph{conditional} time-bounded entropy and epiplexity.
+\paragraph{Existence of Random Variables with High Epiplexity.} One may wonder whether any high epiplexity random variables exist at all.
+Indeed, assuming the existence of one-way functions, we can show via a counting argument that there exists a sequence of random variables whose epiplexity grows at least logarithmically with the dimension. \begin{theorem} Assuming the existence of one-way functions secure against non-uniform probabilistic polynomial-time adversaries, there exists a sequence of random variables $\{X_n\}_{n=1}^\infty$ over $\{0,1\}^n$ such that Proof: see Appendix~\ref{app:high-ep}. \end{theorem} This result implies that epiplexity can be unbounded; however, logarithmically growing information content only admits a very modest amount of structural information, still far from the power law scaling we see with some natural data.
+We also note that the argument is nonconstructive and hence does not compromise cryptographic security. \textbf{Conditional Entropy and Epiplexity.} To describe situations like image classification, where we are only interested in a function which predicts the label from the image, and not the information in generating the images, we define \emph{conditional} time-bounded entropy and epiplexity.

 \begin{definition}[Conditional epiplexity and time-bounded entropy] For a pair of random variables $X$ and $Y$, define $\mathcal{P}_{T(n)}^X$ as the set of probabilistic models $P$ such that for each fixed $x$, the conditional model $\mathrm{P}_{Y\mid x}$ is in $\mathcal{P}_{T(n)}$.
 The optimal conditional model with access to $X$ is: